SasView/documents/Roadmap/SasView Roadmap 2019-04-02.md

 * Begin model fitting refactoring work to allow custom re-parameterization of models, allow reading in an array representing either PQ or SQ for P*S fits, fitting oriented model to 1D cuts including revisiting orientation definitions etc.
 * Complete architecture manual
-* Complete SasView paper
-* Complete beta approximation work
-* Update model marketplace
 * Begin work on refactoring constrained/simultaneous fits.
 * Begin work on adding custom workflows identified as highest priority
 * Work to update tutorials to support 5.x
 * Begin work on advanced model fitting tutorial
 * Usual bug fixes and other minor improvements as time and interest permit
 *  Integration of McSAS
 *  Begin work on generic O-Z solver
 *  Inclusion of PRISM[^9] functionality
+*  Begin work to refactor/improve generic scattering calculator
 *  Improvements to custom model editors including features from compare.py
 *  Support for multi-GPU, multi-CPU and CPU/GPU computation

-* Headless operation/realtime analysis workflows started
-* sascalc sepration started
-**Late 2020 - Mid 2021 (from Code Camp X - Caltech)- Release 5.2**
+**Late 2020 - Mid 2021 (from Code Camp IX)- Release 5.2**

 Subject to the availability of sufficient resources, release 5.2 will provide new fitting functionality such as custom re-parameterization of models, allow reading in an array representing either PQ or SQ for P*S, fitting oriented model to 1D cut etc. The refactored workflow interfaces for constrained/simultaneous fits and batch fitting and plotting module will be deployed in this release.
 Work will continue on an advanced data fitting with SasView tutorial.
 Work on new workflow/interfaces for contrast variation for example and new magnetic scattering workflows will begin.
 These workflows are not expected to be in the release however.
 Generic O-Z solver will be available in this release.

 Task Summary (Subject to the availability of sufficient resources):
-* Begin work to refactor/improve generic scattering calculator
-* Begin work to refactor/improve P(r) perspective

 * Finish fitting refactoring work to allow custom re-parameterization of models, allow reading in an array representing either PQ or SQ for P*S fits, fitting oriented model to 1D cut etc.
-* Refactor plotting interface for 5.x
 * Refactor simultaneous/constrained workflow interface
 * Continue development of advanced fitting tutorial
 * Start new workflow/interfaces
 * Usual bug fixes and other minor improvements as time and interest permit
 * Finish work on O-Z solver.
-* Headless operation/realtime analysis workflows completed
-* Complete work on sascalc separation
+* Complete work on refactor/improve generic scattering calculator.

 **Late 2021 - Mid 2022 (from Code Camp X)  - Release 5.3**